Survey on Machine Learning for Traffic-Driven Service Provisioning in Optical Networks: Prescriptive Provisioning: Survey on ML and Optimization

 \subsubsection{Cooperative and Fair Learning}

-Multi-agent DRL, in the sense that the agents are cooperative during learning, is a challenging future direction, especially due to its higher complexity, that it is also imposed to the control and management operation.
+Multi-agent DRL (MARL), in the sense that the agents are cooperative during learning, is a challenging future direction, especially due to its higher complexity, that it is also imposed to the control and management operation.
 Even though multi-agent network environments have recently been considered~\cite{8620207,9083336}, the underlying DRL framework is not truly cooperative as the agents are trained interdependently and controlled externally (i.e., by manually controlling their behavior), or cooperation is achieved by exchanging information through their observable states.
-Multi-agent RL frameworks where the agents are controlled and learn through a common reward function, have not been examined as of yet.
+Multi-agent RL frameworks where the agents are controlled and learn through a common reward function, have not been examined in as of yet.
 Towards this direction, promising multi-agent approaches constitute frameworks that are based on game-theoretic principles~\cite{s41586-019-1724-z,pmlr-v80-yang18d, mguni2018decentralised}, potentially also addressing multi-agent contention for network resources (i.e., learning fair policies in multi-agent RL~\cite{https://doi.org/10.48550/arxiv.1611.03071}).
+A comprehensive survey on applications of MARL in various other types of networks (e.g., 5G wireless networks, vehicular networks) can be found in~\cite{9738819}.